OnikoKane/Korona19/README.md

 # Korona19
 Search engine about COVID-19

-Data download from OpenKG, format in JSONLD
+Data download from OpenKG, format in JSON-LD

 Raw data converted to csv through python(in jupyter)